bassthewise/mixxx-launchpad-mini-mapping/README.md

 8th page is for Library Navigation, loading tracks to deck 1, deck 2, samplers 1-8, and the AutoDJ playlist.
 There are controls for the font size, waveform zoom, toggle Maximize library, and enabling AutoDJ.
 It also shows the progress of each track.

-The more or less detailed funtion by button is as per this image (also in pdf):
+The more or less detailed funtion by button is as per this image:
 ![image](https://user-images.githubusercontent.com/81437860/112748655-733e8480-8fbd-11eb-82ac-b949bb6ce3cd.png)